-24For developments and defenses of the nomological account of the Past Hypothesis and the Statistical Postulate, see Albert (2000), Loewer (2007), Wallace (2011, 2012) and Loewer (2016).
+&lt;sup>24 For developments and defences of the nomological account of the PH and the SP, see (Albert [2000]; Loewer [2007]; Wallace [unpublished], [2012]; Loewer [unpublished]).
 Albert and Loewer are writing mainly in the context of CSM.
-The Mentaculus Vision is supposed to provide a "probability map of the world."
+The Mentaculus vision is supposed to provide a 'probability map of the world'.
 As such, it requires one to take the probability distribution very seriously.

-To be sure, the view that PH is nomological has been challenged.
-See, for example, Sklar (1995) and Callender (2004).
+To be sure, the view that PH is nomological and explanatorily fundamental has been debated; see, for example, (Price [1996], [2004]; Callender [2004]) for discussion.
 However, these arguments are no more threatening to IPH being a law than PH being a law.
 We will come back to this point after introducing IPH.